NeuroJSON/jnifti/JNIfTI_specification.md

 rules defined in the [UBJSON specification (Draft 12)](http://ubjson.org).

-JNifTi Keywords
+JNIfTI Keywords
 ------------------------

-JNifTi uses three dedicated data containers to store NIFTI-1/2 compatible data:
+JNIfTI uses three dedicated data containers to store NIFTI-1/2 compatible data:

 * **`NIFTIHeader`**: a named structure to store all defined NIFTI-1/2 header metadata, and provides ability for user-defined additional metadata or headers,